What is Bebulin?

 What happens if I miss a dose?

-Since factor IX complex is sometimes used when needed, you may not be on a dosing schedule.
+Since Bebulin is sometimes used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?